 - Recurrent aseptic meningitis is usually due to Herpes 2 (Mollaret's) and if associated with eye/urethra symptoms, think of Bechets.
 And, for an off the wall cause, chronic strongyloidiasis with human T-lymphotropic virus type 1 (PubMed).

 It can be a direct extension from dental, sinus or ear infections.
 If otogenic in origin, surgery is more likely than radiology to find a bone defect (PubMed).

-Age > 55: same as < age 55 except 10% are gram negative rods and they are at risk for Listeria and gram negative rods (PubMed).
+Age > 55: The same as < age 55 except 10% are due to gram-negative rods and they are at risk for Listeria (PubMed).
 The elderly will have a more indolent, less febrile presentation, often with only altered mental status, and how many of those get admitted a week (PubMed)?

 Molds (Review): Aspergillus, Fusarium, and Scedosporium, Mucor, and dematiaceous molds (Cladophialophora bantiana (also called Xylohypha bantiana), Rhinocladiella mackenziei, and Ochroconis gallopava (also called Dactylaria gallopava) and E. rostratum (with contaminated steroid injections).

 - Immunoincompetent: Listeria.